-The Board proposes that the firm of Ernst & Young LLP, Chartered Accountants, of Toronto, Ontario be appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of Shareholders and that the Board be authorized to fix the remuneration of the auditors.
-Ernst & Young LLP have been the auditors of the Corporation for more than five years.
+The Board proposes that the firm of BDO Canada LLP, Chartered Accountants, of Toronto, Ontario be appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of Shareholders and that the Board be authorized to fix the remuneration of the auditors.
+The auditors were first appointed auditors of the Corporation on October 17, 2022.
+At the 2023 annual general shareholders meeting BDO Canada LLP were re-appointed as the auditors of the Corporation effective May 2, 2023.

-Reference is made to the information under the heading "Audit Committee", and the text of the Charter of the Audit Committee attached as Appendix A to the Corporation's Annual Information Form that contains the information required by section 5.1 and Form 52-110F1 of National Instrument 52-110 - Audit Committees, which is hereby incorporated herein by reference.
-The Corporation's Annual Information Form is available on SEDAR at www.sedar.com and a copy is available free of charge, upon request by any Shareholder to the Chief Financial Officer and Corporate Secretary of the Corporation.
+Reference is made to the information under the heading "Audit Committee", and the text of the Charter of the Audit Committee attached as Appendix A to the Corporation's Annual Information Form that contains the information required by section 5.1 of National Instrument 52-110 - Audit Committees, which is hereby incorporated herein by reference.
+The Corporation's Annual Information Form is available on SEDAR+ at www.sedarplus.ca and a copy is available free of charge, upon request by any Shareholder to the Chief Financial Officer and Corporate Secretary of the Corporation.